 “Yes.”

 “Shooting another person is not illegal?”
-I was taking a bit of a chance here, trying to get into a legal argument with a Mall droid, especially one that still has its gun shoved in my face.
+I was taking a bit of a chance here, trying to get into a legal argument with a mall droid, especially one that still has its gun shoved in my face.
 Apparently, this is how they conduct civilized conversations and I had to agree.
 The threat of imminent doom does wonders for your manners.

 “There is no law barring assault with a ballistic weapon on Freehaven.”